How Many Solar Panels Do I Need to Run a TV?

 This means that I’ll need at least one 100W solar panel to run an LCD TV.

-What Battery Size Would I need to Run a TV?
+What Battery Size Would I Need to Run a TV?

 Solar panels generate DC electricity, but they don’t store it.